rydmike/rydmike.github.io/talo.md

 ## Development of TALO

 Professionally I'm working on a project we call **TALO**.
-I'm not at liberty to talk too much about TALO at its current stage, but below is a short description and backstory.
+I'm not at liberty to talk too much about TALO at its current stage, but below is a short description and backstory of Flutter and TALO.

 Our resources are a bit limited when it comes to TALO's development, so while it is progressing, it is a bit of a slow burn.
 We are however currently looking for investors and partners to help us speed up the development.